Client Management

 - Open a client record by clicking on it in the table.

-- Scroll to the Notes section in the entity drawer.
+- Scroll to the Notes section in the client drawer.

 - Type your note content and click the submit button.